 Send shivers down your neighbors’ spine with skeletons on cheesecloth.

 Show off your hack inventory at the kitchen window.

 Cat and bats sneaking through kitchen windows.

-Turn trash bag or black paper into spider web for adding creepiness to kitchen windows.
+Turn trash bags or black paper into spider web to add creepiness to kitchen windows.